TR-Systems/modernist/index.md

 ### Workaround For Now
 Copy the contents of the two style sheets in **_sass** and paste them directly **assets/css/style.scss** (replacing the import).
 The site now builds locally and I can make changes to style.scss on the fly for quick fire testing of style changes.
 But I can't push style.scss back up to GitHub so I have to make the identical changes in tr-systems-modernist, which is a pain.

+This issue has been posted on the [GitHub Community](https://github.com/orgs/community/discussions/108932){:target="_blank"} and [Jekyll Talk](https://talk.jekyllrb.com/t/error-file-to-import-not-found-or-unreadable-style-sheet/8973){:target="_blank"}, knowing that Jekyll on Windows is *not officially supported*.

 ---
 ### Test and Develop on Raspberry Pi 4 B
 2-20-24: Ok, here we go, starting with a fresh ras pi.